joaosanttosdev/joaosanttosdev/README.md

 I'm a **Software Engineering student** focused on **backend development and APIs**, with a strong interest in **open source**.

 I use this profile to share personal projects, experiments, and things I'm currently studying.
-Everything here is built from scratch — no copy‑paste templates.

 ---